sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/10-basic-exercise.md

 ### Question 3

 Ask the user question "How many times do you want to print Series".
 Then print below series.
-For example below series will print if user enteres 5
+For example below series will be printed if user enteres 5

 2, 6, 30, 260, 3130

 Find the pattern for above series and print accordingly.
-If the user enters 10 then we will print the same series numbers till 10 times.
+If the user enters 10 then we will print the same series numbers total 10 times.

 ### Question 4

-Using a switch case to do this exercise
+Using a switch case to do the below exercise:

-- If number is odd then print Odd
+- If number is odd then print "Odd"
-- If number is even then print Even
+- If number is even then print "Even"
-- If number is 100 then print 100
+- If number is 100 then print "100"
 - Else print 10000

 ### Question 5